srujanmhase/flutter-firebase-card-demo/README.md

 2. Using Smartphone/Tablet camera to scan existing physical business cards, using Firebase ML to scan the text and save it in the form of card in their "Scanned cards" section.
 [not-implemented]

-What is planned to accomplish: To make physical business cards redundant during in-person business meetings and making the vast chunk of physical business cards of power users easily searchable and more accessible.
+## What is planned to accomplish
+To make physical business cards redundant during in-person business meetings and making the vast chunk of physical business cards of power users easily searchable and more accessible.

+## Technology Stack
-Technology Stack: Adobe XD, Flutter, Firebase.
+Adobe XD, Flutter, Firebase.

-Appendix:
+## Appendix:
 1. The business cards: user created & scanned to be stored in Firestore.
 2. Storing the photographs of scanned physical business cards in Firebase Storage bucket.